vckyou/Reforestation/README.md

-## Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.